-“I was a good fielder, would dive for a ball, have never dropped a catch, touch wood, am a team player, have hit the odd six, but I really can’t bat worth a dam.
+“I was a good fielder, would dive for a ball, have never dropped a catch in my hands, touch wood, am a team player, have hit the odd six, but I really can’t bat worth a dam.
 I’m just too impatient.
 And I don’t have that skill set you instinctively acquire if you’ve been brought up in the game since you were a young kid.

 “But being nominated to play for our province, however small our sport, was a great honour for me.
 That and winning a best fielding trophy and a man-of-the-match award against Quebec later when I took up keeping.
 I wanted to be in on every play.

-“We would go out and have practices in the early morning summer sun, and then take breakfast in one of the student’s rooms in the university residence, Peter Elias, who was from Guyana.
+“We would go out and have practices in the early morning summer sun, and then take breakfast in one of the student’s rooms in the Saint Mary’s University residenc – ,it was Peter Elias, who hailed from Guyana.
 Peter now teaches geology at the University of Michigan in Ann Arbour.
 The Iran-Contra hearings in the US Senate on illegal doings of the Reagan administration and its mercenary armies in Central America, in violation even of US law, were being broadcast daily on CNN.
 The next weekend I was being called ‘The Senator’.”
-The name stuck.
+The name stuck.”

 The Quebec manager rushed onto the field, frantically waving his fielders to the boundary.

 “I played the first ball so weakly they all looked at each other, looked at the manager as if he had gone bonkers, and quickly moved so close-in I felt claustrophobic.